-Although partly fermented apples probably aren’t on your list of favorite foods, cows enjoy them and reap their rewards, which include aiding digestion and regulating the stomach’s acidity.
+Although partly fermented apples probably aren’t on your list of favorite foods, cows enjoy them and reap their rewards.
+These include aiding digestion and regulating the stomach’s acidity.

-Feeding a few half-fermented apples to your cow can be beneficial and they may welcome them as tasty treats that make a change from their traditional feed.
+Feeding a few half-fermented apples to your cow can be beneficial.
+They may welcome them as tasty treats that make a change from their traditional feed.

 Is it true that cows can get drunk on apples?

-Some say they’ve seen “six highly inebriated cows, marching flank to flank like a row of members of a marching band,” while others say it simply isn’t possible.
-The apples take too long to ferment and cows would need to eat too large a quantity to feel the effects.
+Some say they’ve seen “six highly inebriated cows, marching flank to flank like a row of members of a marching band.”
+Others say it simply isn’t possible.
+The apples take too long to ferment and cows would need to eat too many apples to feel the effects.

-There is a theory, however, that a cow with acidosis (also known as grain poisoning) may display symptoms similar to those exhibited by inebriated humans, such as “muscular tremors, followed by a drunken, staggering gait.”
+There is a theory, however, that a cow with acidosis (also known as grain poisoning) may display symptoms similar to those exhibited by inebriated humans.
+These symptoms include “muscular tremors, followed by a drunken, staggering gait.”

-Nevertheless, acidosis is a serious illness caused by the rapid fermentation of carbohydrates in the cow’s rumen or stomach which leads to “an increase in the amount of acid-producing bacteria.”
+Nevertheless, acidosis is a serious illness.
+It is caused by the rapid fermentation of carbohydrates in the cow’s rumen or stomach which leads to “an increase in the amount of acid-producing bacteria.”

-In small quantities, however, apples are an excellent source of potassium which “impacts carbohydrate metabolism, amino acid uptake, and protein synthesis,” boosting the animal’s immune function, milk product, and reproductive performance.
+In small quantities, however, apples are an excellent source of potassium.
+Potassium “impacts carbohydrate metabolism, amino acid uptake, and protein synthesis,” boosting the animal’s immune function, milk product, and reproductive performance.

 What Other Foods Do Cows Like?

-Cows love nothing better than the sweet taste of seasonal fruits which makes keeping them out of your apple orchard and away from fruit trees in general somewhat challenging.
+Cows love nothing better than the sweet taste of seasonal fruits.
+This makes keeping them out of your apple orchard and away from fruit trees in general somewhat challenging.

 If you’re looking for a nice, fruity treat for cows, you might want to consider the following.

-You may not be willing to share things like strawberries, raspberries, and blueberries with your cattle but, if you do have an excess, all these common fruits have as many advantages for your cows as they do for you.
+You may not be willing to share things like strawberries, raspberries, and blueberries with your cattle!
+However, if you do have an excess, all these common fruits have as many advantages for your cows as they do for you.